Belize Tap Water; Is It Safe?

 The “de-mineralized” water, or product water, is then passed through some degassifier towers to remove noxious gases, (mostly hydrogen sulfide).

-After disinfection the water is pumped: directly to our customer’s storage tank; to CWBL’s storage tank; or a combination of both.
+After disinfection the water is pumped: directly to our customer’s (BWS on Ambergris Caye) storage tank; to CWBL’s storage tank; or a combination of both.

 Operational Support Equipment and Supplies: